 - The weight

-- You may always have your smartphone with you and it’s easy to use
+- You may always have your smartphone with you, and it’s easy to use

 - Easy and fast sharing on social media

-Photographic principles regarding shutter speed, aperture, ISO remain unchanged regardless of the size or price of your camera.
+Photographic principles regarding shutter speed, aperture, and ISO remain unchanged regardless of the size or price of your camera.

 2. What will you photograph?